 I’ve been playing with this concept in one form or another since mid-2010, which apparently is long enough for me to get to know my characters but not long enough to figure out the finer details of the plot.
 I return to it every couple of months or so to play around with it and tease it towards a more cohesive state.

 The galaxy shrank when we built Aralez, the first of the arc-stations.
-We could It was humanity’s greatest achievement, the application of our most advanced technology.
+We could finally traverse the Milky Way in less than a lifetime.
+It was humanity’s greatest achievement, the application of our most advanced technology.
 But that was long ago, and what was once the hub for settlement and exploration is a quiet backwater.
 We have no idea why the pirates found it interesting enough to attack and board the station.